Admissions Policies: International Students

 Academic records: Official copies of academic records from all secondary and post-secondary institutions attended are required, even if the program was not completed.
 Documents issued in languages other than English must be accompanied by literal English translations.

-- Transfer students: Course descriptions from all university-level courses are required.
+- Transfer students: Course descriptions from all university-level courses are required for a transfer credit evaluation.
 If detailed course descriptions are not provided, transfer credit will not be awarded.
 English language courses are not transferable to UW-La Crosse, as they are not offered at university-level in the United States.

 Proof of English language proficiency: Applicants for undergraduate study who are not native speakers of English must meet one of the following for admission: